Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 Do I need multiple accounts?
 Do I need to join lots of servers?

+The servers on the Fediverse talk to each other, which means that even people on different servers can follow each other and communicate.
 Think of it like your telephone: you only need one phone with one SIM card to call anyone in the world.

 You don’t need phones for every phone network, because the world’s phone networks talk to each other.